mdg-graphics/mili-python/doc/source/examples.rst

     # Get the closest node and its distance from the point (0.0, 0.0, 0.0) at state 1.
     nearest_node, distance = adj.nearest_node( [0.0, 0.0, 0.0], 1)

 The function :code:`nearest_element` finds the element whose centroid is closest to a given 3d coordinate at a specified time step.
+This function also takes the optional argument :code:`material` that limits the search to specific material name(s) or number(s).

 .. code-block:: python